List of admission tests to colleges and universities: Hungary

-Érettségi (Matura)is the national school leaving exam, where school leavers take exams in 5 or more subjects, among which Hungarian Grammar and Literature, Maths, History and one foreign language is cumpolsory and at least 1 other subject has to be chosen.
+Érettségi (Matura)is the national school leaving exam, where school leavers take exams in 5 or more subjects, among which Hungarian Grammar and Literature, Maths, History and one foreign language is compulsory and at least 1 other subject has to be chosen.

 Érettségi is divided into 2 levels.
 Most universities require at least one subject to be taken at Higher Level.
-From 2020 onwards, students wishing to enter into higher education will be required to have 1 subject taken at Higher Level.
+From 2020 onward, students wishing to enter into higher education were required to have 1 subject taken at Higher Level.

 India

 Admission procedures and entry tests vary widely across states and universities/institutes.
 Usually, admission to a university in a state is based upon the performance of the candidates in the statewide Higher Secondary Examinations.
 These are usually given after completion of the twelfth standard/grade, for example, the HSC examinations of Maharashtra.
 Admission into federally established institutes like the Indian Institutes of Technology and the National Institutes of Technology is usually based on a combination of performance in nationwide exams such as the Joint Entrance Examination and the state–level Higher Secondary examinations.
 Admission to the National Law Universities is based on a national level entrance examination conducted annually by the CLAT.